Does Father Travel in Time?

 But that does not square with what Yeshua said!

-Mark 10:35-39 James and John, the sons of Zebedee, came to Him, and asked, “Master, we want You to grant us whatever request we ask of you”.
-36 He asked them, “What do you want Me to do for you”?
-37 They told Him, “Allow one of us can sit on Your right side, and the other on Your left side, in Your splendor”.
-38 But He told them, “You dont know what you’re asking for.
-Are you able to drink from the same cup that I drink from, and be immersed with the same immersion that I am immersed with”?
-39 They told Him, “We are able”.
-So Yeshua told them, “You will indeed drink the from cup that I drink from, and you will be immersed with the same kind of immersion that I am immersed with.
-GV
+Mark 10:35-39 James and John, the sons of Zebedee, came to Him and asked, “Sovereign, we want You to grant us whatever request we ask of You.”
+36 He asked them, “What do you want Me to do for you?”
+37 They replied, “Allow one of us to sit on Your right side and the other on Your left side in Your splendor.”
+38 But He told them, “You don’t know what you’re asking for.
+Are you able to drink from the same cup that I drink from and be immersed with the same immersion that I’m immersed with?”
+39 They told Him, “We’re able.”
+So Yeshua told them, “You will drink the from cup that I drink from and be immersed with the same kind of immersion that I’m immersed with.

 Could it be, as my brother said in our discussion of this topic, that John “was” martyred during the coming Great Tribulation?